ripienaar/free-for-dev/README.md

   * [seafile.com](https://www.seafile.com/) — Private or cloud storage, file sharing, sync, discussions.
 Private version is full.
 Cloud version has just 1 GB
   * [sameroom.io](https://sameroom.io/) — Free for unlimited users with some feature limitations
   * [yammer.com](https://www.yammer.com/) — Private social network standalone or for MS Office 365.
 Free, just a bit less admin tools and users management features
-  * [helpmonks.com](https://helpmonks.com/) — Shared inbox for teams, free for Open Source and non-profit organizations
+  * [helpmonks.com](https://helpmonks.com/) — Shared inbox for teams, free for Open Source and nonprofit organizations
   * [typetalk.in](http://www.typetalk.in/) — Share and discuss ideas with your team through instant messaging on the web or on your mobile
   * [talky.io](https://talky.io/) — Free group video chat.
 Anonymous.
 Peer‑to‑peer.
 No plugins, signup, or payment required
   * [sourcetalk.net](http://sourcetalk.net/) — Code discussion tool, free for open code talks